-As all we spend more and more time online, teaching digital literacy to children is becoming increasingly important.
+As we all spend more and more time online, teaching digital literacy to children is becoming increasingly important.

 It's crucial that we teach pupils to think critically about the content that they consume and create online - both for their own wellbeing, and the wellbeing of others.

 The internet is a massive source of information - not all of it real.
 While children have the technical skills to find information quickly, they don't always have the critical thinking skills needed to decide which content is safe or potentially harmful.

 That's where Natterhub’s online learning platform comes in.
 Built for primary school pupils aged 5-11, it's designed to look and feel like social media, but comes with high-quality lessons and resources to give children the media literacy skills they need.

 We tend to think of 'literacy' as being a child's ability to read and write, which we can assess with things like reading comprehension and spelling tests.
 Media literacy is about a child's ability to use the internet and other digital tools, and includes things like:

 Children developing these media literacy skills should also know how screens affect their physcial and mental wellbeing, and when it's time to take a break.

 With Natterhub’s online lessons and resources, teachers and parents can guide children through these kinds of lessons in a safe environment that encourages them to experiement and make mistakes.Assessment

 Natterhub provides access to a whole range of media literacy lesson plans.
 The platform lets you filter these lessons by year group, reward certificates and keywords - making it simple to deliver the right lesson plans at the right time.
 This includes social media literacy lesson plans, and privacy online safety guides for KS1 and KS2 children.